 Location of Socorro.

-At about 5.45 p.m., on April 24, 1964, patrolman Sgt.
+At about 5.45 pm, on Apr 24, 1964, patrolman Sgt.
 Lonnie Zamora was in pursuit of a speeding motorist south of Socorro, New Mexico, when he heard a brief roar and saw a "flame in the sky" over a mesa less than a mile away.
 A shack containing dynamite was nearby and, at first, Zamora thought that this had blown up.
-Abandoning his chase, he drove up a steep road to the mesa top, from which he observed "a shiny object to [the] south" 90 to 180 meters (300 to 600 feet) away, below him in a gully.
+Abandoning his chase, he drove up a steep road to the mesa top, from which he observed "a shiny object to [the] south" 90 to 180 m (300 to 600 ft) away, below him in a gully.
 "It looked," Zamora told an FBI agent later that day, "like a car turned upside down."
 Next to the object were "two people in white coveralls."
 They seemed "normal in shape – but possibly they were small adults or large kids."
 Zamora approached to within 30 m of the object and saw that it was smooth and oval, with red insignia on its side, and standing on girder-like legs.
 Then the roar began again, rising in pitch and growing "very loud."
 Finally, the UFO moved away in a south-westerly direction "possibly 10 to 15 feet above the ground, and it cleared the dynamite shack by about 3 feet."
-Two other police officers and the FBI agent arrived on the scene shortly after and found four burn marks, and four V-shaped depressions, 25 to 50 millimeters (1 to 2 inches) deep and roughly 50 centimeters (18 inches) long.
+Two other police officers and the FBI agent arrived on the scene shortly after and found four burn marks, and four V-shaped depressions, 25 to 50 mm (1 to 2 in) deep and roughly 50 cm (18 in) long.
 In his interview with Zamora, chief Air Force consultant J. Allen Hynek found him "basically sincere, honest, and reliable."